A PR rep's on-site experience with the Flight 965 disaster in Colombia 30 years ago.

 He was a man who had been around the curve a few times and had some sense of what I was going to experience, although I don't think anyone really understood what I could experience unless you'd actually been there and seen it.

 The plane ride down to Colombia was a little harrowing and nerve-wracking because we were on the same type of plane, 757.
 I remember there was some turbulence on the plane and we were all trying to get some sleep before we headed down.
 The plane was populated with all of the folks from American Airlines' head office who needed to be there.
-Our operations person, insurance, all of the whole go-to team was headed down.
+Our operations person, insurance, all of the whole go-team was headed down.
 I remember that the plane sort of shook a little bit and there was a bit of turbulence and we all sort of sat up and people were running their fingers through their hair and just a little sort of "What's going on?"

 Dusty Weis: